Pros

 Clover Flex is suitable for just about any small business that wants a mobile smart terminal with POS features and a merchant contract for payment processing.
 Restaurants or retailers that use a Clover Station as their main register may also want to add a Clover Flex for mobile payments at the table or on the floor.

-If you go through Clover.com, Clover Flex will cost you $599 if purchased on its own.
-You may be able to find different prices through other vendors, but those may also come with varying processing fees.
+Clover Flex hardware pricing depends on whether you choose the traditional Clover Flex or the new Clover Flex Pocket.
+You may be able to find lower prices through other vendors, but those may also come with higher processing fees.

-As for software, you’ll have a choice of several monthly plans with Clover Flex.
-Payment processing is also an additional fee to consider, with rates starting at 2.3% + $0.10 per transaction.
+You’ll have a choice of several monthly software plans with Clover Flex.
+Payment processing is also an additional fee to consider, with merchants receiving a more competitive rate on the highest-tier software plan.

 Extra Clover Flex Costs & Fees